Sparse Training of Neural Networks based on Multilevel Mirror Descent: Numerical Experiments

 The hyperparameter $\lambda$ plays a significant role in determining the characteristics of the trained network.
 As expected, stronger regularization -- i.e., larger values of $\lambda$ -- leads to increased sparsity in the resulting model, potentially at the cost of reduced accuracy (see Figure~\ref{figueraccandsparsityfordifferentlambda} in the Appendix).
 Therefore, our aim is to find a trade-off between sparsity and accuracy.

 We train models using Algorithm~\ref{alg:MLLinBreg} with different choices of the regularization parameter $\lambda$ across multiple random seeds to produce models with different levels of sparsity.
-As baselines, we include dense models trained with stochastic gradient descent (SGD), LinBreg, RigL~\citep{evci2020rigl} and pruned versions of the SGD-trained models.
+As baselines, we include models trained with stochastic gradient descent (SGD), LinBreg, RigL~\citep{evci2020rigl} and pruned versions of the SGD-trained models.
 The latter were pruned to match the sparsity levels achieved by LinBreg and then fine-tuned.
 For a fair comparison, the pruned models were trained for only 180 epochs before undergoing an additional 20 epochs of fine-tuning, whereas the baseline methods were trained for the full 200 epochs.
 Thus, the overall training budget is aligned at 200 epochs across all methods.
 For models trained with RigL, we used the proposed Erdős–Rényi-Kernel (ERK) initialization method, as we found it yielded the best results.
 While our proposed method is robust to different initialization schemes, RigL relies on ERK initialization to achieve competitive results (see Table~\ref{tab:initialization} in Appendix~\ref{backgroundonexperiments}).
-We visualize our results in Figure~\ref{figureboxplots} plotting the mean values over multiple random seeds of the test accuracy at the corresponding sparsity levels for different regularizers, for LinBreg, our proposed algorithm, RigL and the pruned and fine-tuned models.
+We visualize our results in Figure~\ref{figureboxplots} plotting the mean values and standard deviations over multiple random seeds of the test accuracy at the corresponding sparsity levels for different regularizers, for LinBreg, our proposed algorithm, RigL and the pruned and fine-tuned models.
+Here, we focus on very high levels of sparsity and present the corresponding results.
+A more comprehensive view across a wider range of sparsity levels—including the cases shown here—is provided in Figure~\ref{figureboxplotsfullrange}.
 We observe that, across all the architectures considered, our method achieves results comparable to those of RigL.
 Moreover, we emphasize that, while achieving results comparable to LinBreg and pruning on ResNet18, our method requires substantially less gradient information.
 For the VGG16 architecture, the pruned architectures outperform the other approaches, however, at the cost of requiring training of a full architecture.
 Moreover, for WideResNet28-10, our algorithm outperforms both LinBreg and the pruning approach by producing models that are sparser and equally accurate.
 Compared to pruning, our method, RigL (and to some extent also LinBreg) have the advantage of not requiring a dense model to be trained.